Captain Triumph: Costume

-Captain Triumph is almost but not completely invulnerable.
-On numerous occasions he is shot repeatedly, and the bullets have no effect.
-Attempts to kill him with knives or swords see them bend or break on his body.
-Hitting him with an axe results in the axe handle breaking.
-He survives a pointblank bazooka blast with no damage.
-Being shot with an atomic beam that can cut through anything (and does in fact easily cut an oceangoing freighter completely in two) only causes him to laugh and say, "I’m ticklish!"
-When faced with a powerful "explosive pill" about to go off and wreck a defense factory, his solution to the problem is to simply swallow the pill.
-However, being exposed to the sonic vibrations of a "screaming bomb" that kills normal people does render him temporarily unconscious.

 Publication history

 Crack Comics

-Crack Comics started out as a monthly title, like most 1940s anthology comic books, but dropped down to bi-monthly shortly after World War II began, due to wartime paper shortages.
+Crack Comics started out as a monthly title, like most 1940s anthology comic books, but dropped down to bi-monthly shortly after World War II began due to wartime paper shortages.
 It switched to quarterly about a year after Captain Triumph joined the lineup.
 When the war was over, most surviving anthologies ramped back up to monthly, but Crack Comics only ever got back to bi-monthly (coming out in odd-numbered months).
-It did outlast most of the others, succumbing with its 62nd issue, dated September 1949.
+It did outlast most of the others, ending with its 62nd issue, dated September 1949.

 Captain Triumph's only appearances during the Golden Age were within 36 issues of Crack Comics, from his introduction in #27 until the book's cancellation with #62.
 He was the lead feature within, and appeared on the cover of, every one of those issues.

 The End of Quality Comics

 By the mid-1950s, with television and paperback books drawing readers away from comic books in general and superheroes in particular, interest in Quality's characters had declined considerably.
 After a foray into other genres such as war, humor, romance and horror, the company ceased operations with comics cover dated December 1956.
 Many of its properties were sold to National Periodical Publications (now DC Comics) which chose to keep only a few titles running, such as Blackhawk and G.I.
 Combat.
 Though it owned the rights to Captain Triumph, DC would not use the character for several more decades.